loganrath/dwap-main/autoclick.md

  2. Use the puzzle piece icon to pin the extension.

 # Step 2: Download and install the configuration File
+This configuration file currently works, but we cannot guarantee that it will always work.
  1. Right-click on this [configuration file](/docs/autoclick_time.json) and save it to your computer using the Save Link as option.
  2. Click on the extension to open the settings.
  3. Click the three vertical dots and use the import button below the green button.